BorislavSabev/SimpleXmlLoader/README.md

 # Contributing
   Please do!
 PR's are very welcome.
 The author is far from thinking that this wrapper library is perfect.

+# TODO
+ - Finish the Unit tests and commit them
+ - Rename `XmlPayload` to `XmlLoaderPayload`